 Jim Crow From The Harbor: The Black Freedom Struggle and Downtown Baltimore (Under Review at Temple University Press).

 “Trump’s Opportunity Zones and Urban Neoliberalism in Southeast Baltimore,” in Donald J. Trump: Notable or Notorious.
 (Hauppauge, NY: Nova Science Publishers, 2021), pp.249-275.

-“‘How Dependency Underdeveloped Jamaica:’ A Historical Lesson from Walter Rodney and Black Power,” in African Revolutionary Voices and Visions: From Pre-Colony to Post-Independence and Beyond, William Ndi Ed.
-(Oxford, UK: Langaa RPCIG- and Publish CIG/Oxford African Book Collective) edited volume released for March 2020.
+“Walter Rodney: Historian and Voice for the Working Class,” in African Revolutionary Voices and Visions: From Pre-Colony to Post-Independence and Beyond, William Ndi Ed.
+(Oxford, UK: Langaa RPCIG- and Publish CIG/Oxford African Book Collective, 2021): 235-244.

 “ ‘Hiding Slavery in a ‘Border City’: Civil War Memory of Baltimore’s Pratt Street,”